How much money can you make for a few hours work at a Sunday morning car boot sale?

 Could you make the same or a similar amount?
 Easily.

 Keep reading for some tips, tricks and advice on how to make money at a car boot sale selling gear you no longer need, want or use.

 Where and when do car boot sales happen?

-Most regular outdoor car boot sales take place in a field or car park during the summer months, starting at around Easter weekend and ending around August or September when the weather starts turning colder and wetter.
+Most outdoor car boot sales take place in a field or car park during the summer months, starting at around Easter and ending around August or September when the weather turns colder.

 Often, but not always, they happen on Sunday mornings.
 But you do sometimes see them during the week too.
 Bank Holiday Mondays are also a popular choice for car boots, especially one-off fund raisers or specials.

 How to choose the best car boot sale for you

 The point of doing a car boot sale to generate some extra funds is to sell as much of your stuff in as short a time as possible.
 If you have to do this twice over a couple of weekends, you’ll make less money and waste time.

 My best advice for choosing a car boot sale is to pick one that’s established and on every weekend during the summer.
 And the larger, the better.

 A lot of pubs, hospitals and charities hold the occasional car boot, but you never know how big or well-attended they’ll be.
 So they can be a bit risky.
 Go where the people are, not where they might be.